sageerify/Advanced_Frontend/README.md

-# Frontend Development Code Repository
+# Frontend Development Code Repository for Beginners

 Welcome to the **Frontend Development Code Repository**!
 This repository is designed to cover every essential concept of frontend development, organized into separate folders for better understanding and easy navigation.